 Tracking CE Hours

 All court professionals have a user account created at www.yourhonor.com where they can monitor their CE hours.
-If you need assistance logging into the system, contact the Texas Center Registrar at (888) 785-8986 or firstname.lastname@example.org.
+To view a detailed transcript of your education you can log on to your TCJ profile and select the CE Summary tab.
+If you need assistance logging into the system, contact the Texas Center Registrar at (888) 785-8986 or [email protected].

 Any requests for a waiver from CE requirements should be made in writing to the Texas Center for the Judiciary prior to August 31.